zeiktuvai/MSF_Arma_3/Readme.md

 The MSF makes use of custom loadouts defined by TFY members in `CfgRespawnInventory` format.
 These loadouts can be automatically applied to certain NATO units, and can easily be updated.

 It achieves this by recognizing what NATO units have been placed and automatically inferring the loadout based on the unit type.
 This **ONLY WORKS WITH STANDARD NATO UNITS**.
+(Now supports NATO Winter Faction https://steamcommunity.com/sharedfiles/filedetails/?id=2315104187)

 You can also override the default loadout, or have it work with unsupported unit types by manually entering the configuration.